changkevin51/Toonify/README.md

 ![Cartoonify Banner](media/chillguy.png)

-## 💥 Description
+## Description

 Cartoonify is a Chrome extension that adds comic book styling and fun interactive elements to any webpage.
 Turn your mundane web browsing into an exciting, cartoon-like experience complete with custom fonts, sound effects, animations, and mini-games.

-## ✨ Features
+## Features

-- 🎨 **Comic Book Styling**: Changes fonts, colors, and adds cartoon-like effects to webpages
+- Changes fonts, colors, and adds cartoon-like effects to webpages
-- 🔊 **Sound Effects**: Comic book style "POW!", "BOOM!", "ZAP!" sounds with every click
+- Comic book style "POW!", "BOOM!", "ZAP!" sounds with every click
-- 🐢 **Moving Turtle**: A friendly turtle that moves across the bottom of your screen
+- A friendly turtle that moves across the bottom of your screen
-- 💬 **Speech Bubbles**: Random comic-style speech bubbles appear on headings and links
+- Random comic-style speech bubbles appear on headings and links
-- 🎮 **Pong Game**: Play a mini Pong game in the corner of your browser
+- Play a mini Pong game in the corner of your browser
-- 🌈 **RGB Mode**: Cycle through rainbow colors on the entire page
+- Cycle through rainbow colors on the entire page
-- 🔄 **Color Inversion**: Invert all colors on the page for a negative effect
+- Invert all colors on the page for a negative effect
-- 🐱 **Cat Cursor**: A cute cat that follows your cursor around the page
+- A cute cat that follows your cursor around the page
-- 🐷 **Pig Roaster**: Get a humorous "roast" about the page you're viewing
+- Get a humorous "roast" about the page you're viewing
-- 🤓 **Nerd Summarizer**: Get a nerdy, technical summary of the current page content
+- Get a nerdy, technical summary of the current page content

-## 🚀 Installation
+## Installation

 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions`